odoo/documentation/accounting/others/configuration/account_type.rst

 ===============================

 Account types are automatically created when installing a chart of account.
-By default, Odoo provides a lot of chart of accounts, just install the one related to your country.
+By default, Twenty20 provides a lot of chart of accounts, just install the one related to your country.

 It will install generic accounts.
 But if it does not cover all your